crslade/crslade.github.io/_posts/2009-01-12-my-favorite-course.md

 author: Christopher Slade
 description: I find it really strange that my favorite course to teach just happens to be the course that I hated the most when I had to take it - computational theory.
 I thought that I would love to teach my favorite subject during my undergraduate and graduate studies.
 I am not sure why I have had such a change of heart.
 All I can do is be grateful that I have a job that has allowed me to teach such a variety of areas.
 I have basically taught every course in the undergraduate degree except computer organization and the very beginning programming course in a year and a half.
 (Which, by the way, is a very good method for studying for a qualification exam.)
 It also excludes courses that are covered by the Information Systems and Technology degrees like networking and databases, and senior level electives.
 tags:
-- Favorite Course
+- favorite course
-- Teaching
+- teaching
-- Curriculum
+- curriculum
 modified_time: '2011-10-21T23:19:12.115-10:00'
 blogger_id: tag:blogger.com,1999:blog-2721499664417059501.post-5597819232278323452
 blogger_orig_url: https://www.christopherslade.com/2009/01/my-favorite-course.html